Transport Dependency: Optimal Transport Based Dependency Measures: Introduction

-Both the $\alpha$-transport correlation and the marginal transport correlation are asymmetric concepts that only measure to what extend $\zeta$ can be understood as a function of $\xi$, not the other way around.
-If symmetry is desired, the coefficients can easily be adapted, for example by taking the maximum of $\tc_\alpha(\xi, \zeta)$ and $\tc_\alpha(\zeta, \xi)$.
-Another way to obtain a symmetric dependency coefficient consists in choosing $\alpha_*^p = \int d_Y^p\,\dif(\nu\otimes\nu) / \int d_X^p\,\dif(\mu\otimes\mu)$ and setting $\tc_* = \tc_{\alpha_*}$.
-This defines the \emph{isometric transport correlation}, which is symmetric in $\xi$ and $\zeta$ and has the following properties (Proposition~\ref{prop:isometric-transport-correlation}): \begin{itemize} \item $\tc_*(\gamma) = 0$ iff $\xi$ and $\zeta$ are independent, \item $\tc_*(\gamma) = 1$ iff there is a $\beta > 0$ and an isometry $\varphi\colon (X, \beta d_X) \to (Y, d_Y)$ with $\zeta = \varphi(\xi)$, \end{itemize} where, again, $\varphi$ only needs to be defined $\mu$-almost surely (and $\beta$ has to equal $\alpha_*$).
-This shows that the coefficient $\tc_*$ assumes its extremal values $\tc_*(\gamma) = 0$ and $\tc_*(\gamma) = 1$ for the same joint distributions $\gamma$ as the distance correlation $\dcor$.
-It may thus be explored as a principled alternative to $\dcor$ for quantifying dependency in general Polish spaces.
-When we inspect commonalities of and differences between $\tc_\alpha$, $\tc_*$, $\dcor$, and a series of other dependency coefficients later on (Section~\ref{sec:applications}), we find that their absolute values are often comparable in nature, but that their performance when testing for independence can differ considerably.
-Figure~\ref{fig:power-intro} conveys a first impression along this line, highlighting the interpretation of $\tc_\alpha$ as a coefficient well suited to detect $\alpha$-Lipschitz relations between $\xi$ and $\zeta$.
+Both the $\alpha$-transport correlation and the marginal transport correlation are asymmetric concepts and only measure to what extent $\zeta$ can be understood as a function of $\xi$, not vice versa.
+If symmetry is desired, the coefficients can be adjusted in various ways.
+For example, we choose $\alpha_*^p = \int d_Y^p\,\dif(\nu\otimes\nu) / \int d_X^p\,\dif(\mu\otimes\mu)$ and set $\tc_* = \tc_{\alpha_*}$ to define the \emph{isometric transport correlation} (Definition~\ref{def:isometric-transport-correlation}), which has the following properties (Proposition~\ref{prop:isometric-transport-correlation}): \begin{itemize} \item $\tc_*(\gamma) = 0$ iff $\xi$ and $\zeta$ are independent, \item $\tc_*(\gamma) = 1$ iff there is a $\beta > 0$ and an isometry $\varphi\colon (X, \beta d_X) \to (Y, d_Y)$ with $\zeta = \varphi(\xi)$. \end{itemize} This shows that $\tc_*$ assumes its extremal values for exactly the same $\gamma$ as the distance correlation.
+For dependencies leading to non-extremal values, on the other hand, $\tc_*$ can differ considerably from $\dcor$ (see our simulation study in Section~\ref{sec:applications}).
+Contrary to the Earth Movers correlation proposed by \textcite{mori2020}, which is also a symmetric coefficient based on $\td$ (see equation \eqref{eq:contracting-transport-correlation} in Section~\ref{sec:coefficients}), $\tc_*$ satisfies all of the axioms put forward by \textcite{mori2019}.